ynikitenko/lena/docs/source/tutorial/1-introduction.rst

    It seems that no further elements were executed, indeed.
-   However, Ivan recalls that *StopIteration* inside a generator leads to a normal exit, it should not be an error.
+   However, Ivan recalls that *StopIteration* inside a generator should lead to a normal exit and should not be an error.
 What was done wrong?

 #.
 Svetlana wants to make sure
    that no statement is really executed during a generator call.
    Write a simple generator to check that.

-#. *Print* outputs values passing through that.
+#. *Count* counts values passing through that.
+   In order for that not to change the data flow, it should add results to the context.
+   What other design decisions should be considered?
    Write its simple implementation and check that it works as a *sequence* element.

-    ..
-        #. *End* gets all previous flow and produces no further flow.
-           Implement that and check that it works.

 #.
 Lev doesn't like how the output in previous examples is organised.

    "In our object-oriented days,
-   I could use only one object to make the whole analysis", - says he.
+   I could use only one object to make the whole analysis", - he says.
-   "Histogram to CSV, Write, Render, Write again,...: if our output system is the same, and we need to repeat that in every script, this is a code bloat".
+   "Histogram to CSV, Write, Render, Write again,...: if our output system remains the same, and we need to repeat that in every script, this is a code bloat".

    How to make only one element for the whole output process?
-   What are advantages and disadvantages of this and the previous approach?
+   What are advantages and disadvantages of these two approaches?

+    ..
         #. \* Lev feels that the framework is limiting his code.

            "Why do I need to name a generator a *run* method of some class?",- he says.
            "If an object makes some work, it should be called appropriately: run, or go, or fly, or paint - depending on the object itself.
            And, definitely, Python must allow to distinguish between a function and a generator.
            Why then should a programmer manually choose appropriate names to satisfy some framework?"

            In the next part we will say about adapters, that allow to use elements with methods named differently (not *run* or *__call__*).
            Do you know whether generators and simple functions can be distinguished in Python?

 #. \*\* Remember the implementation of :ref:`Sum <1_sum>` earlier.
    Suppose you need to split one flow into two to make two analyses,